Scariest Horror Anime Monsters: 7 That Stay With You

 ✨ Vibe: Psychological horror anime, identity horror, brutality

-Eto is one of the most unsettling presences in Tokyo Ghoul because the horror isn’t only physical—it’s psychological.
-Her public persona vs. her hidden identity gives her an “always watching” quality, and the series uses that mystery to build dread.
+Eto is one of the most unsettling presences in Tokyo Ghoul, and the horror is not really physical.
+It is psychological.
+Her public face and her hidden identity are so far apart that she gives off this constant “always watching” feeling, and the series milks that mystery for everything it is worth.

 The Complexity Of Eto Yoshimura